 Strengths and limitations

 The systematic literature review had some limitations.
-In terms of the literature search, it is possible that there are other examples of normative data for grip strength not published in medical journals, such as in government reports.
+In terms of the literature search, it is possible that there are other examples of normative data for grip strength in journals not indexed by MEDLINE or EMBASE, or those not published in medical journals, such as in government reports.
+We also found 12 papers with data not presented in the correct form.
+It is possible that contacting the authors of these papers would have allowed us to include them.
+However we do not believe that the inclusion of additional papers would substantially alter our results.
 Also many of the included papers were based on small convenience samples of the local area or one facility.
 This may have led to pooled estimates for some countries which were not representative of the population as a whole, although we did use random effects metaregression which anticipated variance between estimates and weighted them according to their standard errors.
-Finally as stated above we have not been able to explore to what extent factors such as height account for the differences in grip strength between regions.
+Finally as stated above we have not been able to explore to what extent factors such as height and ethnic group account for the differences in grip strength between regions.

 This review also had many strengths.
 We undertook a comprehensive literature search which yielded papers on grip strength from all world regions.
 There was considerable variation in how papers reported their normative data, such as the age ranges and descriptive statistics used.
 We undertook necessary data management and then used our British norms as a reference to generate Z-scores for inclusion in metaregression analyses.
 As far as we are aware, such an approach has not been used before for grip strength.